-This study contributes to the literature on labor market sorting and employer learning (Arrow, 1973; Wise, 1975; Farber and Gibbons, 1996; Altonji and Pierret, 2001; Riley, 2001; Lange, 2007; Schönberg, 2007; Lang and Manove, 2011; Roy, 1951; Sattinger, 1975; Fredriksson, Hensvik and Skans, 2018).
-According to job market signaling theory, employers use completed schooling as a signal of labor market productivity to screen workers (Spence, 1973).
+This study contributes to the literature on labor market sorting and employer learning (Roy 1951; Arrow 1973; Sattinger 1975; Wise 1975; Farber and Gibbons 1996; Altonji and Pierret 2001; Riley 2001; Lange 2007; Schönberg 2007; Lang and Manove 2011; Fredriksson, Hensvik, and Skans 2018).
+According to job market signaling theory, employers use completed schooling as a signal of labor market productivity to screen workers (Spence 1973).
 However, as the graduate workforce has grown, these credentials constitute very crude signals and mask valuable information about the applicant's ability.
-Consequently, employers often face a choice between applicants with similar levels of educational attainment (e.g., a university degree) and may therefore look for other signals of productivity, such as information on educational achievement such as the applicant's GPA.3 While most existing research on signaling and sorting focuses on educational attainment, only few studies examine the signaling value of educational credentials among students with similar degrees.
-One group of studies applies experimental curriculum vitae (CV) designs and demonstrates that variation in signals at the intensive margin (i.e., how well a person completed their degree in terms of their GPA) is related to the likelihood of being invited to a job interview (Koedel and Tyhurst, 2012; Protsch and Solga, 2015; Piopiunik et al., 2020).
-A second group of studies documents returns to receiving an honors degree classification (Freier, Schumann and Siedler, 2015; Feng and Graetz, 2017; Khoo and Ost, 2018),4 while a third group of studies exploits discontinuity around the passing cutoff for specific degrees (Tyler, Murnane and Willett, 2000; Clark and Martorell, 2014; Jepsen, Mueser and Troske, 2016; Graetz, 2021).
+Consequently, employers often face a choice between applicants with similar levels of educational attainment (e.g., a university degree) and may therefore look for other signals of productivity, such as information on educational achievement like the applicant's GPA.
+While most existing research on signaling and sorting focuses on educational attainment, only a few studies examine the signaling value of educational credentials among students with similar degrees.
+One group of studies applies experimental curriculum vitae designs and demonstrates that variation in signals at the intensive margin (i.e., how well a person completed their degree in terms of their GPA) is related to the likelihood of being invited to a job interview (Koedel and Tyhurst 2012; Protsch and Solga 2015; Piopiunik et al. 2020).
+A second group of studies document returns to receiving an honors degree classification (Freier, Schumann, and Siedler 2015; Feng and Graetz 2017; Khoo and Ost 2018),4 while a third group of studies exploit discontinuity around the passing cutoff for specific degrees (Tyler, Murnane, and Willett 2000; Clark and Martorell 2014; Jepsen, Mueser, and Troske 2016; Graetz 2021).
 Our study contributes to the literature by using a novel source of identifying variation to document the effect of the GPA on actual labor market outcomes over time for the population of students across university degree programs.
-Our findings reinforce the existing evidence that educational credentials are used to sort workers in the labor market and that employers learn rather quickly about actual productivity (Lange, 2007; Aryal, Bhuller and Lange, forthcoming).
+Our findings reinforce the existing evidence that educational credentials are used to sort workers in the labor market and that employers learn rather quickly about actual productivity (Lange 2007; Arval, Bhuller, and Lange 2022).

-&lt;sup>2Between 2000 and 2016, the proportion of the population aged 25 to 34 who had attained a tertiary education increased on average across the OECD countries from 26 percent to 43 percent (OECD 2017).
-For example, in the UK in 2016, more than 50 percent of the population aged 25 to 34 had completed a tertiary education program.
+$^2$ Between 2000 and 2016, the proportion of the population aged 25-34 who had attained a tertiary education increased on average across OECD countries from 26% to 43% (OECD 2017).
+For example, in the United Kingdom in 2016, more than 50% of the population aged 25-34 had completed a tertiary education program.